More money in your pocket! 💰

 If you work a minimum wage job, then you can expect a raise this year.
-On Friday, Quebec announced that it would be increasing the minimum wage by $0.75 on May 1, 2022.
+In mid-January, Quebec announced that it would be increasing the minimum wage by $0.75 on May 1, 2022.

 This means minimum wage in the province will be bumped up from $13.50 per hour to $14.25 per hour — a 5.56% increase.
 Employees will earn approximately $1,406.25 more (before taxes and deductions) per year if they work 37.5 hours each week for 50 weeks of the year.

 For tipped workers, the new hourly rate will be $11.40 an hour, which is $0.60 more an hour than they're currently required to make.

 "The health crisis is creating significant challenges for businesses and workers in Quebec.
 In this context, I am announcing today a significant and consequent increase in the minimum wage," said Jean Boulet, minister of labour, employment and social solidarity in a press release.